As you evaluate your career path for the future, you may be balancing the pros and cons of different positions you can hold in the workforce.

 2. Renters Insurance Agents

 ZipRecruiter states that the national average salary for Renters Insurance Agents is $49,878.
 Some salaries can go as high as over $87,000 while others have been as low as a little over $21,000.
-Renters Insurance Agents evaluate the value of the belongings in your rented home or apartment, discuss your coverage needs based on these said values, and write the policies accordingly to give you renters insurance coverage.
+Renters Insurance Agents evaluate the value of the belongings in your rented home or an apartments for rent in Abilene, discuss your coverage needs based on these said values, and write the policies accordingly to give you renters insurance coverage.

 3. Customer Service Representative